qcqqcq/udacity-CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 80% of the data into train, 10% into validation, and 10% into test.
 The test set wasn't really required but I kept it anyways.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The test set was not used.
 The ideal number of epochs was 40 as evidenced by the early stopping criteria being met.
 I used an adam optimizer so that manually training the learning rate wasn't necessar

+The distribution of the steering angles is shown below as "y" while the distribution of the predicted steering angles from the model is superimposed as "y_hat."

+![Steering angle dist][image5]